 For example the words “may” and “must” are synonymous, meaning they can be used interchangeably.
 This is not true in the English language.
 Also the word “apply” in legalese means “to beg”.
 The word ‘person’ in ordinary English refers to a human being, but not in legalese where it can refer to a corporation or any other ‘legal’ entity.
 This means that a pile of paperwork can legally be a person!
 You need an up-to-date copy of ‘Blacks Law Dictionary’ to find your way through the legalese minefield of deception.

-The rational man or woman can only conclude that the potential deception is intentional.
-This along with knowledge of propaganda is a crucial coordinate for the thinker and truth seeker to be aware of.
+The rational man or woman can only conclude that the potential for deception is intentional.
+This, along with knowledge of propaganda, is a crucial coordinate for the thinker and truth seeker to be aware of.

 Being fully human

 It should be fairly obvious that the more conversant we become with higher, more abstract, and contentious concepts the less foolable we become.
 We acquire knowledge and wisdom and we render ourselves mentally uncontrollable.
 All you need to do to be immune from mind control is to stay in the driver’s seat of your own mind.
 While you are actively at the wheel, no one else can take over the vehicle (metaphorically speaking).